Dacili/GraphQL/GraphQLwithReact/GraphQLwithReact/ClientApp/src/README.md

 ##### 3 rules for JSX
 1. Return a single root element
 2. Close all the tags
 3. camelCase for most of the things (e.g. instead of stroke-width you use strokeWidth)

+The browsers don't understand JSX out of the box, so you'll need a JavaScript compiler, such as a Babel, to transform your JSX code into regular JavaScript.
   #### CSS
   Adding **css classes** to the elements, or **style**:
   ```